FabianKramm/kube-problem/README.md

 - Node conditions such as memory pressure or disk pressure
 - High node resource utilization (>95% of memory or cpu) (only if metrics server is available)
 - Critical pod status such as (ErrImagePull, Error, CrashLoopBackOff etc.)
-- Pods that are not running for more than 30 minutes
+- Pods that are still not running for more than 30 minutes
 - Pods that have restarted in the last hour with a non zero exit code

 Watched namespaces and nodes can be configured with the WATCH_NODES and WATCH_NAMESPACES environment variables.